Sjeiti/ronvalstarnl/src/data/markdown/post_perlin-noise-versus-simplex-noise-in-javascript-final-comparison.md

   type: post
   excerpt: <p>&#8230;so after some hours of coding, debugging, testing, refactoring playing around I&#8217;ve got two nice noise implementations.
 Apart from the obvious speed increase the comparison is rather striking.</p>
   categories: code, HTML, JavaScript
-  tags: math, cool shit, noise
+  tags: math, cool shit, procedural
   metaKeyword: Simplex noise
   metaTitle: Perlin noise versus Simplex noise in JavaScript (final comparison)
   metaDescription: ...so after some hours of playing around I've got two nice noise implementations, one Perlin and one Simplex noise.
 Apart from the obvious speed increase the comparison is rather striking.